 In earlier posts, I alluded that micro-transactions to read articles online is hard.
 In this article, when I say micro-transactions, I mean being able to pay for articles individually on a per-read basis.
-In theory, these micro-transactions are the best of all worlds.
-No commitment from the readers, granular controls for the writers, direct monetization in line with supply and demand.
+In theory, these micro-transactions are the best of all worlds: no commitment from the readers, granular controls for the writers, direct monetization in line with supply and demand.
 However, that has not proven to be the case.

 From a UX perspective (readers being greeted with paywall), it's a critical point of friction - it begs the question, “is this article going to be worth it?”
 More often than not, especially with the overhead in handling that small transaction, the reader will either sigh and walk away, or scour the Internet for another way to read the article.
 And with AI in the mix, if they're just looking for information, they'll likely go that route.
 If they're familiar with the writer or publication and know what they're paying for, they may persist.